An Analysis of the Doctrinal Errors of Landmarkism

 On pages 61-62, he clearly denies the eternal Sonship of Christ:

-The following literature addresses these last two mentioned doctrinal issues: 1) The Eternal Sonship of Christ by George Zeller and Renald Showers ($6.00); 2) For Whom Did Christ Die (50˘).
-Each of these literature items may be ordered from the Middletown Bible Church.
+The following book addresses this issue: The Eternal Sonship of Christ by George Zeller and Renald Showers ($5.00).
+This book may be ordered from the Middletown Bible Church.

 * * * * * * * * *